Focus on the Family Singapore

-Focus on the Family Singapore (FOTF) is an Evangelical Protestant, anti-LGBT and anti-abortion charity based in Singapore.

-Established in 2000, FOTF Singapore is an affiliate of the American Christian fundamentalist church, Focus on the Family.
-FOTF seeks to promote heterosexual Christian marriages and socially-conservative family values.
+Focus on the Family Singapore (FOTF Singapore) is an affiliate of the American Christian fundamentalist church, Focus on the Family that was established in 2000.

 History

 Focus on the Family Singapore was established in 2000 as an affiliate of the American Christian fundamentalist church, Focus on the Family.

 In 2009, Focus on the Family Singapore received S$45,477 in grants from the larger American organisation, though it remains operationally and legally independent from the group.

 Background (United States)

 Focus on the Family is an American Evangelical Protestant organization founded in 1977 in Southern California by James Dobson, based in Colorado Springs, Colorado.
 Dobson and his organisation took a different approach to ministry than many other evangelical parachurch organizations, opting to combine parenting programs with conservative political activism.
 It lobbies against LGBT rights, labelling them a "particularly evil lie of Satan".
 The organization also seeks to change public policy in the areas of sex education, creationism, abortion, state-sponsored school prayer, gambling, drugs, and gender roles.

 In 2017, Vice President of the United States Mike Pence attended the organization's 40th anniversary celebration, stating that President Donald Trump was an ally of the organization and that the Trump administration supported Focus on the Family's goals, including the abolition of Planned Parenthood.